-1. INTRODUCTION
+1. Introduction

 - 1.1 Cheshire East Council (the Council) is the Licensing Authority for the area of Cheshire East under the provisions of the Licensing Act 2003 (the Act). - 1.2 The Council's current Statement of Licensing Policy was published on 24th February 2009.
 A review of that policy is due by January 2014.
 This Statement of Licensing Policy (the Policy) is the result of the review and is published by the Council in accordance with section 5 of the Act.
 The Policy provides information and guidance to applicants and persons who are likely to be affected by an application (e.g residents and businesses) and Responsible Authorities or anyone interested in these matters.
 It will clarify the manner in which the Council will approach matters relating to licensing.
 Whilst the policy provides framework guidance regarding the considerations it will take into account when determining any licence application, the Council, as the Licensing Authority, will ultimately determine each individual application on its own merits. - 1.3 Cheshire East's mission is for 'Cheshire East to be a great place to live, work, visit and enjoy'.
 The mission statement complements the aims of this Policy.
 There are a number of Corporate Objectives some of which link with this Policy.
-They include: - To grow and develop a sustainable Cheshire East - To improve life opportunities and health for everybody in Cheshire East - 1.4 The Policy takes into account the guidance issued under section 182 of the Act.
-The latest guidance was published by the Home Office on 31st October 2012.
-A copy of the guidance may be accessed via the Home Office website www.homeoffice.gov.uk - 1.5 In accordance with section 4 of the Act, the Licensing Authority shall have regard to the Policy in the exercise of its functions in respect of Licensable Activities and qualifying Licensable Activities in accordance with Section 1 and Schedules 1 and 2 of the Act.
-The following is a summary of what comprises Licensable Activities: - The sale by retail of alcohol - The supply of alcohol by or on behalf of a club to, or to the order of a member of the club - The provision of regulated entertainment: - performance of a play
+They include: - Cheshire East has a strong and resilient economy - People live well and for longer - 1.4 The context of the Policy includes the Council's statutory responsibility under the Health and Social Care Act 2012 for the health of the population of Cheshire East and it is noted that it is a priority of the local Health and Wellbeing Board to reduce alcohol related harm. - 1.5 The context of the Policy includes the Council's statutory duty under the Crime and Disorder Act 1998 to have regard to the need to do all that it reasonably can to prevent crime and disorder, misuse of drugs and alcohol and reoffending in its area. - 1.6 The Policy takes into account the guidance issued under section 182 of the Act.
+The latest guidance was published by the Home Office in June 2013.
+A copy of the guidance may be accessed via the Home Office website www.homeoffice.gov.uk - 1.7 In accordance with section 4 of the Act, the Licensing Authority shall have regard to the Policy in the exercise of its functions in respect of Licensable Activities and qualifying Licensable Activities in accordance with Section 1 and Schedules 1 and 2 of the Act.
+The following is a summary of what comprises Licensable Activities:

+- The sale by retail of alcohol

+- The supply of alcohol by or on behalf of a club to, or to the order of a member of the club

+- The provision of regulated entertainment:

+- performance of a play

 - exhibition of a film

 - indoor sporting event

 - boxing or wrestling entertainment

 - performance of live music

 - playing of recorded music

 - performance of dance

 - entertainment of a similar description to the above